 The first-half performance that the Bisons put together on the glass was a microcosm of their gritty outing.

-“I think we did really good with their athleticism, we made sure to keep them off the glass,” Boyd added.
+“I think we did really good with their athleticism,” Boyd said.
+“We made sure to keep them off the glass.”

-What allowed Louisville to storm back was the turnover battle, though.
+What allowed Louisville to storm back, though, was the turnover battle.

 The Cardinals went on a 6-0 run to end the first half behind a few quick transition buckets that resulted from Lipscomb turnovers.